terminalforlife/i3Config/README.md

 * Various keyboard shortcuts to support my music editor of choice, moc (Music on Console).
 * Sink and source volume mute toggle and raise/lower support, using pactrl.
 Note: You'll have to specify your own devices!
 * Support for various event sound effects.
 I've not yet got mine up on GitHub.
 See below.
+* A nice wallpaper slideshow using feh.
+See program "dlspwalls" in miscellaneous repository.

 ...and probably other things I'm missing.